This is an unpublished editor’s draft that might include content that is not finalized. View the published version

 Description

-The objective of this technique is to allow users to prevent animation from being displayed on web pages, by using JavaScript to evaluate the prefers-reduced-motion CSS Media Query.
+The objective of this technique is to allow users to prevent animations (including motion animations) from being displayed on web pages, by using JavaScript to evaluate the prefers-reduced-motion CSS Media Query.

 Some users experience distraction or nausea from animated content.
 For example, if scrolling a page causes elements to move (other than the essential movement associated with scrolling the content, which is under the user's control) it can trigger vestibular disorders.